Recovery Education and Creative Healing (REACH)

-REACH promotes self-discovery and self-appreciation through improving life skills, and investing in personal recovery.
-What is recovery?
+Generally: REACH promotes self-discovery and self-appreciation through improving life skills, and investing in personal recovery.

-For more information about the programs and services below, contact Program Director Ann Benner at ann /at/ vocalvirginia.org or call 804-343-1777.
+For more information about the programs and services below, contact Program Director Megan Sharkey at email@example.com or call 804-343-1777.

-• On-going follow-up and support for WRAP Facilitators, including a database of facilitators with current contact information as well as facilitation activity.
+- Follow-up support for WRAP® Facilitators, including a database of facilitators with current contact information.

 Recovery Facilitator Trainings

 We have trained over 130 recovery facilitators from all over the Commonwealth who are now leading recovery groups in their communities.
-We use a curriculum called WRAP (Wellness Recovery Action Plan) developed by Mary Ellen Copeland, as a wellness practice that encourages self determination and self advocacy.
-To apply to be a certified WRAP group facilitator, complete a WRAP application here and we will contact you.
+We use a curriculum called WRAP® (Wellness Recovery Action Plan) developed by Mary Ellen Copeland, as a wellness practice that encourages self determination and self advocacy.

 Recovery Outreach Services